deanmoses/zenphoto-json-rest-api/README.md

 `depth` has no effect on images and searches.

 ## Statistics
-If you have enabled the image_album_statistics plugin (it's included with Zenphoto), when you get your root gallery you can also retrieve various statistics about it.
-Examples:
+If you have enabled the image_album_statistics plugin (it's included with Zenphoto), you can retrieve various statistics about your overall gallery or specific albums.

+The gallery itself:
 * `http://mysite.com/?json&latest-albums` get the latest album in your gallery
 * `http://mysite.com/?json&latest-albums&latest-images` get the latest album and the latest image
 * `http://mysite.com/?json&latest-albums=3` get the 3 latest albums
 * `http://mysite.com/?json&latest-albums=3&latest-images=4` get the 3 latest albums and 4 latest images

+Albums:
+* `http://mysite.com/myAlbum/?json&latest-albums&latest-images` get myAlbum's latest immediate subalbum and the latest image directly in the album

 Supports the following stats:
 * Albums